scala-native/scala-native/docs/user/sbt.rst

 2. **commix.** (introduced in 0.4)

-   Commix is pararell mark and concurrent sweep garbage collector based on Immix
+   Commix is parallel mark and concurrent sweep garbage collector based on Immix

 3. **boehm.** (default through 0.3.7)